- Hospital Consultants

 - Closing Interactive Session:

-This house believes that Dyslipidaemia rather than Glycaemic control is the major determinant of CVD risk in the patient with T2DM.
+This house believes that Dyslipidaemia rather than Dysglycemia is the predominant risk factor in the promotion of cardiovascular disease in people with diabetes

 Presentation of prizes and awards